 As Figure 2 illustrates, four MSPs, 16 memory controller chips (M-chips), and 32 memory daughter cards form a Cray X1 node.
 The memory banks of a node provide 204 GB/s of bandwidth, enough to saturate the paths to the local MSPs and service requests from remote MSPs.
 Local memory latency is uniform for all processors within a node.
-These banks are populated with ECC memory, which provides reliability by correcting single-bit errors, detecting multiple-bit errors, and providing chip-kill error detection.
+Each bank of shared memory is connected to a number of banks on remote nodes, with an aggregate bandwidth of roughly 50 GByte/sec between nodes.
+ECC memory provides reliability by correcting single-bit errors, detecting multiple-bit errors, and providing chip-kill error detection.

-Each bank of shared memory is connected to a number of banks on remote nodes, with an aggregate bandwidth of roughly 50 GB/s between nodes.
-This balance represents one byte per floating point operation (flop) of interconnect bandwidth per computation rate, compared to 0.25 bytes per flop on the Earth Simulator [15], and less than 0.1 bytes per flop on an IBM p690 with the maximum number of High Performance Switch (HPS) connections [9].
+This represents one byte per floating point operation (flop) of interconnect bandwidth per computation rate, compared to 0.25 bytes per flop on the Earth Simulator [11] and less than 0.1 bytes per flop expected on an IBM p690 with the maximum number of Federation connections.
+The collected nodes of an X1 have a single system image.